Customer Accounts

 The edit details view also includes a change password section, where the customer can enter their current password and set a new one.
 This is handled by the boxcart_change_password AJAX endpoint.

-The reset process works in three steps:
+The flow works in three steps:

 -

-Request a reset code
+Request a reset link

 Set a new password